CtrlK

 Workflow Clarity

 Clear two-step workflow with a preferred/fallback pattern for the check step.
-Result presentation is branched by outcome (vulnerabilities found vs. clean).
-Error handling table covers key failure modes with specific actions.
-The workflow is simple enough that explicit validation loops aren't needed—this is a read-only check, not a destructive operation.
+The output formatting is explicitly templated for both positive and negative results.
+Error handling covers key failure modes with specific recovery actions.
+The workflow is simple enough that validation checkpoints aren't needed—it's a read-only check operation.

 3 / 3